 - PROMOTION AND RELEGATION

-9.1 The winners of the Division Two, Three, Four, Five and Six Divisions shall be promoted together with the winners of each playoff finals for those Divisions
+9.1 The winners of the Division One, Two, Three, Four and Five Divisions shall be promoted together with the winners of each playoff finals for those Divisions

-9.2 Both the bottom and second bottom placed sides in Divisions One, Two, Three, Four and Five at the end of the league programmes shall be relegated.
+9.2 Both the bottom and second bottom placed sides in Divisions Premier, One, Two, Three and Four at the end of the league programmes shall be relegated.